Skip to main content

 echo -n "Google Client Secret HERE" | openssl base64

-Edit the retool-jobs-runner.yaml and retool-container.yaml to have an image id specified.
-For example:
+• Edit the retool-jobs-runner.yaml and retool-container.yaml to have an image id specified.
+Determine the release you wish to use for functionality.
+For example we will use the Stable 3.114 release available at Docker Hub:

-It is important that you are aware that the container and jobs-runner manifests have CPU/Memory limits defined and this could cause OOMKilled errors when deploying.
-Please edit the retool-jobs-runner.yaml to reduce the resources to:
+It is important that you are aware that the manifests have CPU/Memory limits defined and this could cause OOMKilled (Out of Memory) errors when deploying on a local laptop in their default settings.
+For this example, we need to reduce the default memory limits in the manifests (YAML files) by adjusting the resources sections:

 resources: